valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 Register a new command filter function.

-Command filtering makes it possible for modules to extend Redis by plugging into the execution flow of all commands.
+Command filtering makes it possible for modules to extend Valkey by plugging into the execution flow of all commands.

-A registered filter gets called before Redis executes *any* command.
-This includes both core Redis commands and commands registered by any module.
+A registered filter gets called before Valkey executes *any* command.
+This includes both core Valkey commands and commands registered by any module.
 The filter applies in all execution paths including:

 1. Invocation by a client.